Department WebsiteDepartment EmailAdvising

 Information concerning the requirements for the Certificate of Chinese Studies Program and the Certificate of Japanese Studies Program are found in this Calendar under Chinese and Japanese.

 Since it is possible to obtain two undergraduate degrees from Saint Mary’s University, for Commerce students it may be attractive to combine a degree in their field with a major in Asian Studies, especially in light of the interest which the Canadian federal and provincial governments and private industries have in developing trade with the Pacific Rim countries.
 It is relatively easy to combine Commerce and Asian Studies if Commerce students select their non-commerce and free electives carefully.
 The second degree can be obtained in a year or less in addition to the normal time requirement for a Commerce degree.
-For more information please contact the Dean of Arts, the Dean of the Sobey School of Business, or the Coordinator of Asian Studies.
+For more information please contact the BA Advising Centre.

 Note: With the Coordinator’s permission, relevant courses not listed below may be acceptable for credit towards the Major or Minor in Asian, Chinese, or Japanese Studies.